teaminkling/refresh-21/content/privacy/index.md

 1. You are encouraged to use a Virtual Private Network (VPN) of your choice to mask your Wide Area Network (WAN) Internet Protocol (IP) address.
-2. You are encouraged to use a pseudonym or alias whenever we ask for a username.
-3. We do not use Google Analytic* or any user-specific analytics software.
+2. We do not use Google Analytics* or any user-specific analytics software.
 If there are exceptions, data will be anonymised, and you must opt-in to send telemetry.
 On top of this, we do whatever we can to comply with the General Data Protection Regulation (GDPR) of the European Union.